WALTON ON THE NAZE

 T: +44 (0)1255 850 710

 At Anchor Lodge, we want as many families as possible to be able to access our high quality care, excellent facilities and unique seaside surroundings.
-Our fees start from £475 per week depending on individual care needs and the type of room available, offering exceptional value.
-That’s under £68 a day including all your meals, laundry, housekeeping, activities and personal care and qualified 24 hour staff etc.
+Our fees start from £590 per week depending on individual care needs and the type of room available, offering exceptional value.
+This includes all your meals, laundry, housekeeping, activities and personal care and qualified 24 hour staff etc.

 If the local authority is involved in arranging your placement, the amount you will have to pay will be worked out via a means test, which is based on nationally set guidelines.